liormizr/s3path/docs/interface.rst

 pathsegments are specified similarly to `Path`_.

-You can't use S3Path if you don't have boto3 installed in your environment:
+You can't use S3Path if you doesn't have boto3 installed in your environment:

 .. code:: python